We still have 2 weeks to go!

 Ideas for Instagram:

 - Share a student of the day or images of what’s happening in the classroom.

 - Images from athletic events, clubs, or concerts highlight the student involvement in the district.

-- Images or short videos to help parents better understand curriculum, standards, or where to go for help.
+- Images or video to help parents better understand curriculum, standards, or where to go for help.